 Stratification is the separation of data into categories.
-This tool is usually used during the diagnostic process to identify which categories contribute to the problem.
+This tool is usually used to identify which categories contribute to the problem during the diagnostic process.
 We can separate data into different categories so that the data of that category can be observed to solve the problem.

 A category is defined by a specific combination or range of variables.
-In a category there is more than one variable.
+In a category, there is more than one variable.
 Stratification by itself does not point out the root cause of the problem.
 It helps to sort out which areas need further investigation.
-Stratification is actually the base of other tools like Pareto analysis, scatter diagram etc.
+Stratification is the base of other tools like Pareto analysis, scatter diagrams etc.

 What is the use of stratification?

-1. To categorize data from different sources like machines, operators, dates, suppliers.
+- To categorize data from different sources like machines, operators, dates, and suppliers.

-3. It is useful in focusing the investigation on the most serious symptoms and giving an indication of where to look for the root cause.
+- It is useful in focusing the investigation on the most serious symptoms and indicating where to look for the root cause.

-4. Stratification help in testing theories in case of cause and effect diagram.
+- Stratification help in testing theories in the case of cause and effect diagram.

 What are the precautions in the use of stratification?

-2. It should not consider that the abnormal category is the cause of the problem.
+- It should not be considered that the abnormal category is the cause of the problem.

-3. When there is a need of collecting new data, there must make an effort to collect as much identifying information as required for stratification.
+- When there is a need to collect new data, there must be an effort to collect as much identifying information as required for stratification.